snowch/demo_2710/README.md

 This demo is to be presented at World of Watson 2016 - **"Accelerate Your Data Science Delivery with Integrated Notebooks and IBM BigInsights"**.
 The presentation slides are available here: [Presentation](./Presentation.pdf)

-- The purpose of this Data Science Experience (DSX) project is to show how data from IBM BigInsights on cloud can be analysed using DSX notebooks.
-- This project uses the http://grouplens.org/datasets/movielens/ ml-1m dataset to build a movie recommendation model using PySpark.
-- The ml-1m dataset consists of 1 million ratings from 6000 users on 4000 movies.
-It was released on 2/2003.
+The purpose of this Data Science Experience (DSX) project is to show how data from IBM BigInsights on cloud can be analysed using DSX notebooks.
+This project uses the http://grouplens.org/datasets/movielens/ ml-1m dataset to build a movie recommendation model using PySpark.
+The ml-1m dataset consists of 1 million ratings from 6000 users on 4000 movies, it was released on 2/2003.

 The movielens front end application where users can rate movies is available here: https://movielens.org/. <br/>
 A screenshot of the movielens user interface can be seen here: